33 Surprising Facts You Didn't Know About Mongolia

 16. There Are Two Mongolia’s

 There are 2 Mongolia’s known as Outer Mongolia (independent) and Inner Mongolia (autonomous region in China).
 Outer Mongolia is commonly referred to as Mongolia because it is an independent country, however, the official name is Mongol Uls which translates to the State of Mongolia.
 The classification comes from the time during the Qing Empire, Inner Mongolia was directly controlled by the Qing and it was the closest to its headquarters in Beijing.
-However, Outer Mongolia was further away on the other side of the Gobi Desert and it had a greater degree of self-government, therefore, it was referred to as the outer, hence why it was referred to as Outer Mongolia.
+However, Outer Mongolia was further away on the other side of the Gobi Desert and it had a greater degree of self-government, therefore, it was referred to as the Outer Mongolia.
 However, Mongolians from both sides refer to each other as Ar Mongol and Uvur Mongol, from the context of standing at the north (Ar) or south (Uvur) side of a place e.g Ger (yurt) or mountain.

 17. Country of Contrasting Lifestyles